Golf Is A Stupid Game Anyway,

 I never played the Highlands course again.

-They simply do not play golf by the proper rules and to be honest most don’t even know the actual rules of golf.
-I won many bets by pulling out my rulebook and proving other guys wrong right on the course.
+They do not play golf by the proper rules and to be honest most guys don’t even know the rules of golf.
+I won many bets by pulling out my rulebook and proving them wrong right on the course.
 Many arguments would ensue and on many days a friendly game of golf was anything but.
 Like them, I too at one time did not know the proper rules of golf either and I too also lost many bets because I thought I did.
 That all eventually changed and I became a real stickler when it came to playing golf by the proper rules.
 Many of my cheater friends just stopped playing with me altogether.

 And that was fine with me.